-The Best Garage Heaters and Why They're Beneficial
+The Best Garage Heating Options and Why They're Beneficial

-Having a garage furnace means you won't have to wear a hat and gloves when you're out working on your hobbies and other projects.
-You'll also be less likely to postpone projects just to avoid the cold.
+Installing a garage heater means you will no longer have to wear a hat and gloves when you're out working on your hobbies and other projects.
+You can keep projects going all year long, and you'll also be less likely to postpone projects just to avoid the cold.

 - The cubic feet of your garage